 Introduction to theories of ethics for organizational managers.
 Perspectives on ethics are covered with applications to stakeholders and consideration of government regulation.
 Analysis of real-world examples.
 Three lecture.
-Online spring semester.

-BUS 188 • Medical Transcription Fundamentals 3 credits
+BUS 188 • Medical Transcription Fundamentals

 Introduces the healthcare documentation field with handson transcription practice in a variety of medical specialties and settings.
 Increases fundamental knowledge of standard transcription and scribe practices, anatomy, pathophysiology, disease processes, pharmacology, and mastering expressions of medical language.
 Prerequisites: BUS 183, HES 170, and HES 190.
 Three lecture.
-Online fall semester.